DeepFrame/VisionAI/services/image_grouping/README.md

-Here’s a polished `README.md` tailored for your GitHub project, highlighting the purpose, installation, usage, and structure of your face recognition system:

----

 # Face Recognition System

 This repository provides a **face detection and recognition pipeline** that integrates detection, embedding generation, and clustering of faces.
 It supports single-image testing, batch processing from a database, continuous monitoring, and automated pipelines for recurring processing.